Mutual Fund Prospectus

 Closed-end Funds

-Different types of shares issued by a single fund, often referred to as Class A shares, Class B shares, and so on.
-Each class of a fund holds identical investments and shares the same investment objectives and policies.
-But each class has different shareholder services with different fees and expenses, and therefore, each class will have different performance results.
+Different types of shares issued by a single fund, sometimes referred to as Class A shares, Class B shares, and so on.
+All classes of a fund hold identical investments and have the same investment objectives and policies.
+But each class has different fees and expenses, and therefore, each class will have different performance results.